Impulse (2010 film)

-Impulse is a 2010 suspense thriller short film written, produced, and directed by Scott Beck and Bryan Woods.
+Impulse is a 2010 American suspense thriller short film written, produced, and directed by Scott Beck and Bryan Woods.
 The film is about the last day on Earth as deadly events unfold around a man (Chris Masterson) racing to his final and most significant act.
 The film made its debut on the closing night of the 2010 LA Shorts Fest.
 Impulse was picked up for distribution by Shorts International.

 Production

 The film was produced by Bluebox Limited Films and shot in Perry, Iowa in November 2009.
 Post-production was completed at Skywalker Sound and Company 3.